crashappsec/chalk/src/docs/guide-user-guide.md

 so that you can send different bits of data to different places.
 This is done with Chalk's _custom reporting_ facility.

+For more information, see the following:

-- [The Chalk Metadata Reference](./metadata.md) contains documentation for what metadata keys are available in which operations, as well as the meaning of the fields.
+- `chalk help metadata` contains documentation for what metadata keys are available in which operations, as well as the meaning of the fields.
 Documentation for keys will also include the conditions where the reference implementation can find them.
-- [The Metadata Reporting Configuration Guide](./metadata.md) details how to change what metadata gets reported in what circumstances.This includes adding secondary (custom) reports.
-- [The Output Config Overview](./output-config.md) covers how to to configure WHERE reports get sent.
+- [The Config Overview Guide](./guide-config-overview.md) covers how to to configure WHERE reports get sent.

 Note that compliant insertion implementations do not require compliant reporting implementations.
 But compliant chalk tools for other